erubinof/GEOG418-Assignment-3/README.md

 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}
 $$

-***Here, if $x$ is the variable being assessed, $x_i$ is the variable value at a point of interest (i) and $x_j$ represents a neighbour to $x_i$ (here determined by the queen weighting scheme).
-The spatial weighting applied to the weighting matrix $W_{i,j}$ is multiplied by both the differences of $x_i$ and the mean value of variable $x$, and $x_j$ and the mean value of variable $x$.
+To understand this equation, it is sometimes easier to break it down to see how the variable $x$ is used. $x_i$ is the value of the variable at point i and $x_j$ is a neighbour to $x_i$.
+The neighbours for this analysis is determined by the queen weight system.
+Then, the weighting matrix is used to apply the weighting $W_{i,j}$ and is multiplied by the differences of $x_i$ and the mean $x$, and $x_j$ and the mean of $x$.

-***The denominator in this case is used to standardize our values, and therefore relatively high values of I correspond with positive spatial autocorrelation, and relatively low values of I correspond with negative spatial autocorrelation.
-Remember that the global Moran’s I statistic provides an indication of how spatially autocorrelated our data is over the entire dataset, thus representing a spatial pattern at the global scale [15].
+This calculated value is then standardzied by the denominator to calculate the value for I. High values of I means that there is positive spatial autocorrelation, and lower values tend to be associated with negative spatial autocorrelation.
+The pattern calculated is for the entire dataset, as this is a global statistic, and therefore shows how similar things are either closer or further from each other on a global scale.

+We then also can calculate the expected I and the variance to give us a better understanding of how significant the Moran's I value is.
+The expected I tells us what the I would be if there was no spatial autocorrelation present in the data.
+If the I is different from the expected I, then it is either positively or negatively autocorrelated.
+The variance is how varied the values are in the dataset and will be used later on to calculate a Z-score.

 ```{r Global Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate Global Moran's I for Income